Home Hindu Wedding The Ceremony Item List Auspicious Time Testimonials Links Contact

 • Madhuparka

-Madhuparka is a mixture of honey, yoghurt and ghee.
+Madhuparka is a mixture of milk, honey, yoghurt and ghee.
 Honey symbolises the sweetness in life and the yoghurt the strength.
 This is traditionally used in welcoming the son-in-law.
-The father of the bride will wash the right foot of the Bridegroom with milk and honey.
+The father of the bride will wash the right foot of the Bridegroom with milk, yogurt and honey.

 • Pathramni

-Brides maternal uncle will escort her to the mandap.
+Brides maternal uncle or brides brother will escort her to the mandap.

 • Jaimala or varmala

-Next to the canopy (Mandap) Bride and Groom acknowledge and greet each other by garlanding one another, witnessed by all the guests present who as a mark of respect and courtesy will be standing.
+Next to the canopy (Mandap) Bride and Groom acknowledge and greet each other by garlanding one another, witnessed by all the guests present.

 • Kanyadaan